A Tropical Pitcher Plant and Enzymes for Gluten Digestion

 The research team found that the combination of two enzymes made by Nepenthes ampullaria and by a hydrid form of Nepenthes can digest gliadin.
 The enzymes can be used in much smaller quantities than other ones.
 The pitcher plant chemicals are called nepenthesin and neprosin.
 The latter substance was discovered during the research.

 The plant chemicals digested gluten in both lab equipment and animal stomachs.
 Very significantly, mice sensitive to the substance showed no intestinal inflammation when eating gluten-containing food and the enzyme combination.
+It's important to note that although results in rodents often apply to humans, this isn't always the case.

 Remarkably low doses enhance gliadin solubilization rates, and degrade gliadin slurries within the pH and temporal constraints of human gastric digestion.
 Potencies in excess of 1200:1 (substrate-to-enzyme) are achieved.— University of Calgary Research Team